Why you need one and why you're having trouble crafting one for your small business

 The problem I had with vision statements when I first started my business was that I didn’t know what was possible.
 I had no baseline for where my future could go.
 As far as I was aware, I was going to be running a service-based business forever.
 There simply were no other possibilities—or not lucrative ones, anyway.

 That changed when I discovered Facebook Groups for online bosses.
 The success stories opened my eyes to one new thing that I could do: teach other people.

 I joined more groups.
 I met more people.
 I sat back and learned, and started seeing how different people were structuring different types of businesses, and earning a living doing it.

-Try this: If you’re not naturally innovative, surround yourself with other people’s innovations.
+If you’re not naturally innovative, surround yourself with other people’s innovations.
 Subscribe to newsletters from thought leaders and magazines like Fast Company that report on the new big things.
 Look for a bunch of different ideas from a bunch of different, diverse people.

 The best way I know of not sucking at something is to practice.